vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 To test the api with an external client which is not emulator or test web chat, we need a way to authenticate to the API.
 However, a very smple naive way is to test GET on http://hosteddomain/api/messages, and expect 405 !
 This does work always, as it ensures app is initialized !!
+This test could take several minutes (about 10 minutes) for the app to be initialized to be able to give us back a 405.

 Add a **tests/deploy/test_deploy.py**.